saipan17/DSA/README.md

 9.Given two strings a and b consisting of lowercase characters.
 The task is to check whether two given strings are an anagram of each other or not.
 An anagram of a string is another string that contains the same characters, only the order of characters can be different.
 For example, act and tac are an anagram of each other.

 10.Write a program to find the transpose of a square matrix of size N*N. Transpose of a matrix is obtained by changing rows to columns and columns to rows.

+11.The task is to complete the insert() function which is used to implement Insertion Sort.